eul721/helm-deploy/README.md

 Application specific values are populated by [config management](https://github.com/take-two-t2gp/d2c-config-mgmt/) under flux branch.

+### Database Migrations

+Migrating the database should have great care taken with live data

+To assist, you can use `mysqldump` to export the schema to prepare for migrations

+    $ mysqldump -v --user=root --password=password --host=127.0.0.1 --port=3306 --no-data --column-statistics=0 publisher_dev

 ## Lint

 Make sure to use the linter at least before submitting a PR: